theonlykmac200/project_one-/README.md

 This section will feature some of the apps we're building in class and some placeholders for what I'm working on outside of class.

-- Weather App
+- Should I complain about the weather?
 - Ryan Gosling Hay Girl Game
-- Match Game
+- Programmers Match Game
-- Joke Teller
+- Joke Teller (Software Engineer version)

 ## Contact